Mont-Cenis

 A heritage to visit

 On the border between France and Italy, Mont-Cenis has always been of strategic and military importance.
-The site remained for centuries within the Kingdom of Piedmont Sardinia.
-But, with the birth of Italy and the attachment of Savoy to France, the Mont-Cenis became a border zone.
-The plateau is Italian and very quickly fortifications are built.
-Forts with late 19th century architecture, like the superb Ronce fort that can be visited easily in summer, the Variselle fort, the Malamot fort, the Turra fort...
-Bunkers were then scattered in the mountain pastures.
-After the Second World War, the Mont-Cenis became entirely French.
-These forts and this unusual heritage remain from this troubled period.
+For centuries, the site remained part of the Kingdom of Piedmont and Sardinia.
+But with the birth of Italy and the attachment of Savoy to France, Mont-Cenis became a border zone.
+The plateau became Italian and fortifications were soon erected.
+These included late-19th-century forts such as the superb Fort de Ronce, which can easily be visited in summer, Fort de Variselle, Fort Malamot and Fort de la Turra, as well as bunkers scattered across the mountain pastures.
+After the Second World War, Mont-Cenis became entirely French.
+These forts and their unusual heritage remain from this troubled period.

 Mountain biking, gravel, hiking and marmot walks

 When it comes to walks and hikes, the site offers family outings to see the marmots or the pretty high-altitude lakes of Petit Mont-Cenis.
-For the more athletic, the hiking possibilities are endless, including the Petit Mont-Cenis signal (3,162m, one of the "3000" accessible by hikers in summer at Haute Maurienne Vanoise), or hikes as far as Italy with overnight stays in refuges or bivouacs.
+For the more athletic, the hiking possibilities are endless, including the Petit Mont-Cenis signal (3,162m, one of the "3000" accessible by hikers in summer at Haute Maurienne Vanoise) or hikes to Italy with overnight stays in refuges or bivouacs.

 Aquatic activities